paschaldev/eloquent-google-translate/README.md

 If you don't have a package that uses the `getAttribute` property, you can skip this section.

-In order to resolve this, you need to make use of the `insteadof` keyword in your traits.
+In order to resolve this, you need to make use of the `as` keyword in your traits.
 For my own scenario, I had this library `Metable` that already uses the `getAttribute` method so here is how to resolve this issue.

 ```php
 <?php